kaizen-ai/kaizenflow/documentation/technical/metadata_handling.md

 - GITHUB_TASK
   - Is there a GitHub task related to this?

-- PRIORITY
-  - Our subjective belief on how important a data source is.
-This information can help us prioritize data source properly
-  - E..g, P0
+  - There may be multiple tasks

 - COST
   - Is it free or is by subscription?
   - What is the annual cost?

+- API_ACCESS
+  - How to retrieve the data from ETL2?
+  - E.g., pointer to code, a

 - STATUS
   - Download status
   - E.g., completed, in progress
+  - Updating this should be part of the standard ETL2 work

-- API_ACCESS
+- PRIORITY
-  - How to retrieve the data from ETL2?
+  - Our subjective belief on how important a data source is.
+This information can help us prioritize data source properly
-  - E.g., pointer to code, a
+  - E.g., P0
+  - Need to define this better, especially since priorities can shift quickly for various reasons
+    - E.g, we may strongly believe a data source is very important, but assign a lower priority for downloading due to the relative amount of effort required
+    - Is this field meaningful for datasets that have already been downloaded?

 - NOTES
   - This is a free-form field which also incubates data that can become a field